The Real Reason Maple Syrup Bottles Have Those Tiny Handles

 So what’s with the tiny handles?

 “Maple syrup companies weren’t so much retaining an old pattern of a jug as reinventing it and wanting to market their product as something nostalgic,” says Lozier.
 “They were tying in the image of maple syrup with their product and the image that people still had of those crocks in the 19th-century.”
-Essentially, the tiny handles that we’ve come to associate with maple syrup bottles were added purely as a decorative element, and as a tribute to the large ceramic jugs that once graced every home.
+Essentially, the tiny handles that we’ve come to associate with the maple syrup bottle design were added purely as a decorative element, and as a tribute to the large ceramic jugs that once graced every Canadian home.